 In biological labs, or bio-labs, workers often deal with dangerous substances.
 In fact, some of these materials can be fatal.
 Therefore, biosafety labs have undergone a numerical rating system.
-Each BSL has a number to indicate how hazardous they are and the kinds of precautions that must be taken within them.
+Each BSL has a number to indicate how hazardous they are and their precautions.
 Previously, we discussed biosafety levels 1-4 and the differences between them.
 However, in this post we’ll discuss biosafety-2, or BSL-2 labs.
-We’ll explore the fundamentals of working within a BSL-2 lab and the precautions that must be taken.
+We’ll explore the fundamentals of working within a BSL-2 lab and the precautions that you need to know.

 1. The Basics of BSL-2 Labs

 Being the second highest of numerical ratings, obviously BSL-2 labs do not contain very severe hazards.
 However, there are still specific precautions that must be taken to protect employees.

 BSL-2 labs work with agents aligned with human diseases (like pathogenic or infectious organisms) that pose a moderate health hazard.
 The kinds of agents within a BSL-2 include equine encephalitis viruses and HIV.